-Congressman David Cicilline is currently serving his fourth term representing Rhode Island’s First Congressional District.
+Congressman David Cicilline is the Chair of the DPCC.
+He is currently serving his fifth term representing Rhode Island’s First Congressional District.
 In addition to serving as Co-Chair of the DPCC, he is Co-Chair of the Congressional LGBT Equality Caucus and Vice Chair of the Congressional Progressive Caucus.

 Cicilline has worked hard to ensure that Rhode Islanders who work hard and play by the rules are able to buy a home, send their kids to college, and save for retirement.
 As a member of the House Judiciary Committee, Cicilline has been a strong advocate for comprehensive immigration reform and common sense gun safety legislation.
 He currently serves as the Ranking Member on the House Judiciary Committee’s Subcommittee on Regulatory Reform, Commercial and Antitrust Law (RRCAL) where he oversees an expansive portfolio of ensuring access to affordable health care, keeping the courts open to consumers and workers, and promoting innovation and economic opportunity through open and competitive markets.